jadecobra/python_tdd_exercises/source/classes.rst

           ]
       )

-the terminal updates to show an :doc:`AssertionError` as our expected and real values do not match
+the terminal updates to show an :doc:`AssertionError` as the expected and real values do not match

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^